 Customized onboarding experience based on a candidate's preferences and needs.
-By gathering information about a candidate's preferences and needs, companies can create a personalized onboarding experience that will help the candidate feel more welcome and engaged in their new role.
+By gathering information about candidates' preferences and needs, companies can create a personalized onboarding experience to help them feel more welcome and engaged in their new roles.

 Video is an increasingly popular tool for branding and recruitment marketing, as it allows companies to showcase their company culture and career opportunities more engagingly and interactively.
 Companies can use video to create virtual tours of their offices, introduce employees, and give candidates a sense of what it's like to work for the company.

-Video can also be an effective tool for highlighting the benefits of a particular job or career path, as it allows companies to provide more information and context than can be conveyed through text alone.
-For example, a company might use video to demonstrate the impact that a team member has made in their role or to showcase the training and development opportunities available to employees.
+Video can also be an effective tool for highlighting the benefits of a particular job or career path.
+It allows companies to provide more information and context than can be conveyed through text alone.
+For example, a company might use video to demonstrate a team member's impact or showcase employee training and development opportunities.

-Video can be a great way to capture more eyes and clicks and, ultimately, more candidates.
+Video can be a great way to capture more eyes, clicks, and, ultimately, more candidates.
 Video marketing can be a great way to mix up your media and reach a wider audience with different preferences.

 Videos in recruitment can boost your SEO efforts and improve your presence in search results.
 According to Brightcove, video drives a 157% increase in organic traffic from search engine results pages (SERP).
-If you add videos to your company career pages, they will rank higher in Google's search results.
+Adding videos to your company career pages will rank higher in Google's search results.